Learn About Brain Injury

 A non-traumatic brain injury can be the result of an illness, oxygen deprivation, metabolic disorders, aneurysms, cardiac arrest, near-drowning experience, etc. In short, it includes injuries to the brain that are not caused by an external physical force to the head.
 Other nonviolent circumstances, such as tumors and lead poisoning, can also injure the brain.

-The most common instances of non-traumatic brain injury include:
+The most common causes of non-traumatic brain injury include:

 - Anoxic injury: The brain receives inadequate levels of oxygen, usually following cardiac arrest when there is minimal to no blood reaching the brain.